 Best tinted sunglasses

-If you don’t want to look like every other guy wearing traditionally dark-tint lenses, Kenger suggests this blue-tint pair from Carrera.
+If you don’t want to look like every other guy wearing traditionally dark-tint lenses, Kenger suggests a blue-tint pair, like these ones from Carrera.
 “I like sunglasses that have just a bit of uniqueness to them, whether that be color or frame shape.
 Since sunglasses are only on your face for short periods of time, I like to encourage clients to go a bit bolder with their sunglasses and have some fun.
 These are polarized too, so that’s a huge plus.”

 When Moore wants to punch things up, he’ll pull out this mustard-tint pair from Crap Eyewear — a brand he’s “obsessed with.”
 The bold color may seem hard to pair with other clothes, but he assures these sunglasses will go with most outfits because they’re transparent.
 “They work like a neutral, and even though they’re kind of funky, the fact that they’re translucent makes them easier to wear.”